 - 12.3.2 Control limits must be approved by the QA Director and by the Laboratory Director prior to adoption by the laboratory.
 In the event that limits are wider than method recommended limits, the method recommended limits may be adopted and the analytical procedure will be re-evaluated and/or re-determined to identify possible causes.
-Additionally, in the event that control limits are tighter than 15% from the average, the lab may adopt a control limit of ±15% from the average.
+Additionally, in the event that control limits are tighter than 15% from the average, the lab may adopt a control limit of $\pm 15\%$ from the average.
 If in the experience of the laboratory, statistical control limits are unreasonably wide or narrow, alternative limits may be used until appropriate statistical limits are developed.
-Alternative limits are based on sources such as DoD QSM published guidelines, EPA limits from the specific test method or from similar methods, laboratory experience with the method or other sources. - 12.3.3 Control charts are plotted in EXCEL using the LIMS system.
+Alternative limits from the specific test method or from similar methods, laboratory experience with the method or other sources. - 12.3.3 Control charts are plotted in EXCEL using the LIMS system.